OpenIPC/device-cip-37210/README.md

 4) Load OpenIPC hi3518ev200 U-Boot with OpenIPC BURN utility.
 Video at https://youtu.be/er9K9XqkQgM

-5) Execute from PuTTY command line (green line by line and not all together) :
+5) Execute from PuTTY command line (line by line and not all together) :

 `mw.b 0x82000000 ff 0x1000000`